 Non-stretch vs Stretch Interfacing

 If you are sewing a knit garment and you want to retain the stretch, you must use stretch interfacing.
-In general, stretch interfacing stretches horizontally but not vertically.
-Because of this, I sometimes use vertically cut strips to reinforce seams or shoulders in knit garments, as I did in this dress, so that the seams won’t stretch.
+In general, knit interfacing stretches horizontally but not vertically.
+Because of this, I sometimes use vertically cut strips to reinforce seams or shoulders in knit garments.
+That’s what I did in this dress, so that the seams won’t stretch.

-Finally, you need to choose the weight of your interfacing.
+Just like fabric, interfacing comes in different weights.
 In general, pick a similar weight to your fabric.
-A lighter weight fabric will need less support, because presumably you chose the light weight fabric for its float and drape and you don’t want to ruin that with heavy interfacing.
+A lighter weight fabric will need less support.
+Presumably you chose the light weight fabric for its float and drape and you don’t want to ruin that with heavy stabilizer.
 You can estimate how the fabrics will behave together by draping them together over your hand or arm.

 For a medium weight fabric, use a medium weight product.
 For a heavyweight fabric like denim, you would want a more substantial and weighty interfacing.